ahundt/pyuvstarter/README.md

-# pyuvstarter.py
+# pyuvstarter

-`pyuvstarter.py` is a Python script designed to automate the setup of a modern Python project environment.
-It leverages `uv` (an extremely fast Python package installer and resolver) as its core engine, focuses on `pyproject.toml` for dependency management, configures Visual Studio Code for the project, and prepares the project for version control by ensuring a sensible `.gitignore` file is present.

-The script operates in a non-interactive "standard run" mode, making decisions automatically to streamline the setup process.
-It also generates a detailed JSON log (`pyuvstarter_setup_log.json`) of all actions performed, which is invaluable for troubleshooting and auditing.
+**Tired of tedious Python project setup? `pyuvstarter` is here to streamline your workflow, whether you're starting a new project or modernizing an existing one!**

+This script supercharges your Python project initialization by leveraging [`uv`](https://astral.sh/uv) – an extremely fast Python package manager from Astral. `pyuvstarter` automates the creation of a robust, modern Python environment, centered around `pyproject.toml` for dependency management.
+It's designed to get you coding faster by handling the foundational setup.

+**Why should you care?**

+* **Speed & Efficiency:** Launch new projects or update existing ones in seconds with `uv`'s blazing-fast environment creation and package operations.
+* **Modern Standards:** Automatically sets up your project with `pyproject.toml` and `uv.lock` for reproducible and reliable dependency management, aligning with current Python best practices.
+* **Smart Automation for New & Existing Projects with steps to avoid breaking them:**
+    * Ensures `uv` and necessary tools like `pipreqs` are available, installing them if needed.
+    * For existing projects, it can migrate dependencies from legacy `requirements.txt` files into your `pyproject.toml`.
+    * Scans your code for imports using `pipreqs` and automatically adds discovered dependencies to `pyproject.toml` via `uv add`.
+    * Sets up a `.gitignore` file with sensible defaults.
+    * Configures VS Code to use the new project environment.
+* **Reproducibility & Auditing:** Generates a detailed JSON log (`pyuvstarter_setup_log.json`) of every action, making troubleshooting and understanding the setup process transparent.
+* **Non-Interactive by Default:** Designed for a smooth, "standard run" experience without interrupting you with prompts.

+In short, `pyuvstarter` handles the boilerplate, so you can focus on coding, whether it's a brand-new idea or an established codebase.

 ## Features